kirichkov/home_assistant-ble/README.md

 Run `home_assistant-ble [your config file]` binary.

+### Systemd

-More instruction to launch this as a service with systemd (TODO).
+To launch as a systemd service, you can copy `home_assistant-ble.service` file present in this repo.

+I'll probably build an archlinux package at some point (TODO).

+### Non noot
 To be able to run with a non-root user, read http://unix.stackexchange.com/questions/96106/bluetooth-le-scan-as-non-root.
 In short (adapt if using a non-debian distribution):

 ```